CONFERENCE DAY ONE

 11.00 Long-Term Chronic Delivery of VPA to the ICV: A Safety Summary

-• Eric Distad Vice President, Clinical Development , Cerebral Therapeutics
+• Eric Distad Vice President, Clinical Development, Anchor Point Clinical Consulting (formerly Cerebral Therapeutics)

 Synopsis